-Incremental Full Funding
+Incremental Full Funding Under the CPP Act, any changes to CPP benefits after 1997 that increase or add new benefits are to be fully funded by a permanent increase in contribution rates plus a temporary increase to fully pay for any resulting unfunded accrued liability that is created.

-Any changes to CPP benefits after 1997 that increase or add new benefits are to be fully funded by a permanent increase in contribution rates plus a temporary increase to fully pay for any resulting unfunded accrued liability that is created.
+Investment Portfolios The bCPP Investment Portfolio and the aCPP Investment Portfolio collectively, and "Investment Portfolio"

-Investment Portfolios The bCPP Investment Portfolio and the aCPP Investment Portfolio collectively, and "Investment Portfolio" means either the bCPP Investment Portfolio or the aCPP Investment Portfolio, as applicable.
+means either the bCPP Investment Portfolio or the aCPP Investment Portfolio, as applicable.